The Growing Movement to End U.S. Complicity in Colombia's Human Rights Abuses - Activists are calling on Congress to freeze funding to the country's repressive security forces, and House progressives have taken note.

 On April 28, thousands of Colombians poured into the streets to protest Colombian President Iván Duque's so-called Sustainable Solidarity Law—a package of regressive taxes, created at the behest of Colombia's creditors, that would have increased the cost of food and basic services.
 Under pressure, Duque withdrew the proposal on May 2, but the paro nacional (national strike) highlighted the country's growing inequalities and what many perceive as the failure of the Colombian government to address them.

 In recent weeks, Colombia's estadillo social (social outburst) has given way to a low-intensity civil conflict that has pitted police, military, paramilitaries, and vigilantes against workers and protesters alike.
 The human rights organization Indepaz reports that these forces have killed at least 70 people while injuring and disappearing many more.
-The conflict itself comes less than five years after a controversial peace agreement between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC) that has only exacerbated the country's political divide after being
+The conflict itself comes less than five years after a slim majority of voters narrowly rejected a peace agreement between the Colombian government and the Revolutionary Armed Forces of Colombia (FARC).
+(Then-President Juan Manuel Santos signed the agreement anyway, exacerbating the country's political divide.)

 At the height of the demonstrations in late May, Colombia's vice president and minister of foreign affairs, Marta Lucía Ramírez, made a multi-day visit to the United States in an effort to repair her country's tarnished image abroad.
 During the visit, she met with Secretary of State Antony Blinken, the Organization of American States (OAS), and various U.S. officials to reaffirm support for Colombia's security forces—and to procure much-needed Covid-19 vaccines.
 But many in Washington, D.C., including key members of Congress and several non-governmental organizations, are starting to question whether the United States should continue to finance a Colombian security apparatus that flagrantly abuses human rights.